 }

-Adopting a template-based approach to your cBot development is a game-changer.
-It forces you to think like a software architect, not just a coder.
+Adopting a template-based approach is the most significant step you can take to level up your cBot development.
+It forces you to think like a software architect.
 By using cBot strategy templates and separating your code into logical, reusable modules, you can dramatically increase your development speed, reduce bugs, and create a library of robust components that will serve you for years to come.
-This disciplined and organized approach is the key to moving beyond simple scripts and building professional-grade automated trading systems.
+This is the blueprint for building professional-grade automated trading systems. 🏗️